Vera Zvonareva: 2010: Wimbledon and US Open finals and world No. 2

 Zvonareva reached her first Grand Slam singles final at Wimbledon, where she was 21st seed.
-She defeated Nuria Llagostera Vives, Andrea Hlaváčková, 15th seed Yanina Wickmayer, fourth seed Jelena Janković, eighth seed Kim Clijsters, and Tsvetana Pironkova to reach the final, where she fell in straight sets to world No. 1 Serena Williams.
-Later the same day she lost the women's doubles final in straight sets as well, playing with Elena Vesnina.
+She defeated Nuria Llagostera Vives, Andrea Hlaváčková, 15th seed Yanina Wickmayer, fourth seed Jelena Janković, eighth seed Kim Clijsters, and Tsvetana Pironkova to reach the final, where she fell in straight sets to world No. 1, Serena Williams.
+Later the same day, she lost the women's doubles final in straight sets as well, playing with Elena Vesnina.
 Zvonareva rose to world No. 9 in singles following the tournament.

 Zvonareva was seeded third at the San Diego Open.
 She defeated Dominika Cibulková in three sets in the first round, before falling to CoCo Vandeweghe.
 Seeded sixth at the Cincinnati Open, Zvonareva received a bye into the second round, where she faced compatriot Maria Kirilenko.
 In a match with several rain interruptions, Zvonareva found herself down 2–5 in the third set before another rain delay.
 Coming back onto court, Zvonareva rallied to take the third set and the match, 7–5, 2–6, 7–6.
 She lost to 11th seed Flavia Pennetta in the third round.
 At the Rogers Cup, Zvonareva had a bye in the first round and beat Yaroslava Shvedova in the second round, Ágnes Szávay in the third round, and Kim Clijsters in the quarterfinals.
 After two days of rain, Zvonareva returned on Monday, winning her semifinal against Victoria Azarenka, who retired when trailing, 7–6, 1–0.
 She was then beaten by Caroline Wozniacki in the final.

 As the seventh seed, Zvonareva reached her second career and second straight Grand Slam final at the US Open, where she lost to second seed Kim Clijsters, 2–6, 1–6.
 She had defeated Zuzana Kučová, Sabine Lisicki, 25th seed Alexandra Dulgheru, Andrea Petkovic, 31st seed Kaia Kanepi, and top seed Caroline Wozniacki.
 Zvonareva attained her then career-high ranking of world No. 2 following the US Open.

 Zvonareva's first tournament after the US Open was the Pan Pacific Open, where she was second seed.
 She advanced to the quarterfinals, before falling to world No. 10 and seventh seeded Elena Dementieva.
 She then competed in the China Open, rallying from a set down against Kirilenko in the third round, and beating French Open champion Schiavone, 6–2, 6–0, in the quarterfinals.
 This was her tenth victory over the Italian in ten career meetings.
 This win ensured that Zvonareva would rise to world No. 3.
 She then defeated Li Na in the semifinals, before falling to top-seeded Wozniacki in the final, in three sets.
 Zvonareva qualified for the year-end Tour Championships in Doha, where she was the second seed.
 She was in the White Group with Kim Clijsters, Jelena Janković, and Victoria Azarenka.
 Zvonareva went 3–0 in her group and advanced to the semifinals, where she lost to Caroline Wozniacki.
-She finished the season with a career-high rank of world No. 2.
+She finished the season ranked world No. 2.